shihankanungo/shihankanungo.github.io/courses.md

 title: Mathematics coursework
 ---

 > "In mathematics you don't understand things.
-You just get used to them." <br> --- John von Neumann
+You just get used to them." <br> --- John von Neumann <br>
 > "The irreducible price of learning is realizing that you do not know." <br> --- James Baldwin

 <br>